 He focused the light, attempting to assess the extent of the damage.
-Right away he could see that the mouse’s leg was probably beyond saving.
+Right away he could see that the mouse’s leg was ruined and mutilated.
 The trap had bit directly into the upper portion of one of its lower legs, slicing horrifically through fur, flesh and muscle.
 The animal had then made the initial damage worse.
-It’s frantic, instinctual movements had shredded the leg further, severing more ropey, red muscles, and leaving chalky surface of its femur exposed.
+It’s frantic, instinctual movements had shredded the leg further, severing more ropey, red muscles and leaving chalky surface of its femur exposed.

 The word slipped from his mouth.
 Lightheaded, he tried to think about options.
 He had read somewhere once that a humane way to kill mice was through suffocation, but he hardly had the resources to carry such a thing out, especially at such an early-morning hour.

-He knew that he needed to something, and fast.
+He knew that he needed to something – and fast.
 The mouse was suffering.
 Its small body was trembling and its eyes were wet and glassy, as if it was crying.
 He tried to lower the light and make it less abrasive.
 Then he snapped it off, plunging the room into darkness.
-It was then he realized he had only one option, he had only ever had one option.
+He realized he had only one option; he had only ever had one option.